pgjdbc/pgjdbc/docs/documentation/head/thread.md

 ---

-The PostgreSQL™ JDBC driver is not thread safe.
+The PostgreSQL™ JDBC driver should not be considered to be thread safe.
 The PostgreSQL server is not threaded.
 Each connection creates a new process on the server; as such any concurrent requests to the process would have to be serialized.
-The driver makes no guarantees that methods on connections are synchronized.
-It will be up to the caller to synchronize calls to the driver.

-A notable exception is org/postgresql/jdbc/TimestampUtils.java which is threadsafe.
+Most classes and methods in the PostgreSQL™ JDBC driver are not thread safe.
+For instance, you may not call methods on the same connection object from multiple threads without synchronizing access to the connection yourself.
+However it is often more convenient and performant to open a separate connection for each thread or use a connection pooling library.

+The following classes and methods are guaranteed to be thread-safe:
+* org.postgresql.Driver
+* Getter methods on DataSource implementations, including methods getConnection and getPooledConnection.
+Setter methods are not thread-safe.
+* org.postgresql.jdbc.TimestampUtils